search ]

 5. Language Settings

-WordPress allows you to set the translation file for the language used on your WordPress site and its location.
-The translation file is a .mo file, and its default location (if not specified otherwise) is in wp-content/languages as the first source and wp-includes/languages as the second source.
-Here are the default settings:
+WordPress allows you to set the translation file for the language used on your site.
+The translation file is a .mo file, and its default location is wp-content/languages (with wp-includes/languages as a fallback):

 define('WPLANG', '');